jsiegenthaler/homebridge-eosstb/README.md

 #### Optional

 * **debugLevel**: Controls the amount of debug data shown in the Homebridge logs, independent of the debug setting in Homebridge.
+Debug messages are shown in the Homebridge log in the warning colour, normally yellow.
 Supported values are: 0=No debug logging, 1=Minimum, 2=Enhanced, 3=Verbose.
 Optional.
 Defaults to 0 if not found.
 Warning: a lot of log entries can occur at the higher debug levels.

 ### Device Configuration Items